quii/tdd-a-twitter/readme.md

 We could start architecting all sorts of interesting microservices, monoserverless, jenkins-flow architecture.... or we could try and start with something super simple.

 Let's just render some hard-coded messages for now.

+### Aggressive descoping

 We wont bother with dates, authors or any things like replying or retweeting.

 This will drive us forward and force us to fill out our UI a little and most importantly... is really easy!